RLIE: Rule Generation with Logistic Regression, Iterative Refinement, and Evaluation for Large Language Models: Method

 \textbf{2.
 New Rule Generation}.
-The selected hard examples $I^{(t)}_{\mathrm{hard}}$ are presented to the LLM along with the current rule set $\mathcal{H}^{(t)}$.
-The LLM is prompted to reflect on the errors and either revise existing rules or generate new ones that cover novel perspectives.
-The $h$ newly generated rules are filtered for coverage, resulting in the set $\mathcal{H}_{\mathrm{new}}^{(t+1)}$.
+We present the hard examples $\mathcal{I}_{\mathrm{hard}}^{(t)}$ along with the current rule set $\mathcal{H}^{(t)}$ to the LLM, prompting it to revise existing rules or propose $h$ new rules (see Figure~\ref{fig:prompt-batched_generation_refine}).
+After applying the same coverage-based filtering as in Section~\ref{sec:rule_gen}, we obtain $\mathcal{H}_{\mathrm{new}}^{(t+1)}$.